Analog-Digital Quantum Computing with Quantum Annealing Processors

 To answer this question, we implement an analog evolution under a programmable time-independent, many-body Hamiltonian bracketed by two additional layers comprising individually-programmable, single-qubit rotations.
 Equivalently, we use a layer of single-qubit gates to initialize the system in a chosen state, greatly expanding the state space accessible on quantum annealing processors and enabling the study of coherent excited-state evolution.
 The second layer of single-qubit gates can rotate the measurement basis to any arbitrary basis, which in principle is sufficient for full tomographic reconstruction of the final quantum state.

 This implementation is a form of analog-digital quantum computing (ADQC), combining the large-scale analog simulation of quantum dynamics with rapid gate-based (digital) initialization and readout steps.
-Extended versions of this protocol have been proposed as pathways to universal quantum computing ~\cite{Parra-RodriguezDigitalanalog2020} and efficient solution of provably classically intractable problems~\cite{lidar_digitalanalogdigital_2025}.
+Extended versions of this protocol have been proposed as pathways to universal quantum computing ~\cite{Parra-RodriguezDigitalanalog2020,imoto_2025} and efficient solution of classically intractable problems~\cite{lidar_digitalanalogdigital_2025}.
 Experimental realizations have been demonstrated in trapped ions~\cite{KatzHybrid2025}, superconducting circuits~\cite{KumarDigitalanalog2025,AndersenThermalization2025a}, and neutral atoms \cite{bluvstein_quantum_2022,geim_engineering_2026}.
-Here, we achieve this capability within quantum annealing processors with thousands of qubits and demonstrate many-body quantum dynamics with normalized coherence time $\mathcal{J}\,T_\phi \gtrsim 20$.
+Here, we achieve this capability on a thousand-qubit-scale quantum annealing processor and demonstrate many-body quantum dynamics with coherent behavior up to normalized time $|\mathcal{J}|\,t/\hbar \gtrsim 100$, where $\mathcal{J}$ is the coupling energy.
+This implies that quantum information can propagate across more than a hundred qubits in any spatial direction before coherence is lost~\cite{SM}.